 Years ago, I was glancing through a Sunday school paper and enjoyed a report from a chronically depressed lady.
 She probably had Bipolar II which is mostly depressed and some highs but she fluctuated a lot.
 She found herself in an “up” period and realized that, in the past, she would have hoped that it was permanent and dreaded relapse.
 This time she told herself that she needed to use the up times to prepare for the downs.
 She sat down and put together an emergency kit.
 She took a shoe box and put a list of things to do to combat depression on the lid.
 She then filled the insides with the tools she would need to carry out her list.

-I suggest you follow her example and make your own emergency kit.
+I thought that her example was worth following and made my own emergency kit.

-Every person will have slightly different truths that encourage and inspire them and shift their eyes back to the Lord.
+I gathered those truths that encourage and inspire me and shift my eyes back to the Lord.

-What would you have told Peter when he was taking his eyes off of the Lord?
-1.You are walking on the water already and 2.
+What would have helped Peter when he was taking his eyes off of the Lord?
+Reminding himself that he was already walking on the water already.
 That is Jesus right there.
-3. If you did drown-big deal! straight to heaven no years of laboring in the vineyard no being crucified upside down.
-4.Besides, if you are going to walk on water, how cool to walk on stormy water rather than boring old flat water.
+If I did drown-big deal!
+Straight to heaven no years of laboring in the vineyard no being crucified upside down, besides, if I am going to walk on water, how cool to walk on stormy water rather than boring old flat water.

-Start to collect the things that God uses to speak to your heart, the things that calm and steady you.
-Write them on 3×5 cards and carry them with you. review them when you get up, at lunch, dinner and bedtime.
-Remember that t soldier has to practice with his weapons when no one is shooting at him if he expects to be able to use them well under attack.
+If you see the value of an emergency kit then start to collect the things that God uses to speak to your heart, the things that calm and steady you.
+Write them on 3×5 cards and carry them with you.
+Review them when you get up, at lunch, dinner and bedtime.
+Remember that a soldier has to practice with his weapons when no one is shooting at him if he expects to be able to use them when under attack.
 Keep the cards handy.
 It is very hard to remember the higher truths during an attack and hunting around for the reminder cards will be too much.

-2. What God has been doing for me recently (God Watch):
+2. Examples of what God has been doing for me recently (God Watch):